Dubai Taxes 2025: All taxes including the new corporate tax explained (UPDATE)

 Withholding tax refers to the tax that is deducted from an individual or company and paid directly to the Emirate.
 The withholding tax rules also apply to international companies operating or doing business in Dubai.

-Withholding tax is usually levied on certain types of income such as interest, dividends and royalties.
-The amount of withholding tax varies depending on the type of income and can range from 0% to 10%.
+Withholding tax is usually levied on certain types of income such as interest, dividends and licence fees.
+The amount of withholding tax varies depending on the type of income and can be between 0 % and 10 %.

 Managing companies in the UAE: tips and tricks